oceanprotocol/docs/rewards/veOcean-Data-Farming-Tutorial.md

 ### Passive Rewards

+When a user locks their OCEAN tokens for a finite period of time, they get veOCEAN tokens in return.
+Based on the quantity of veOCEAN, the user accumulates weekly OCEAN rewards.
+Because rewards are generated without human intervention, these are called "passive" OCEAN rewards.
+OCEAN rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 #### How do I get veOCEAN?

 After navigating to the [veOCEAN page](https://df.oceandao.org/veocean), you can generate passive OCEAN rewards by locking OCEAN tokens on the "Lock OCEAN, get veOCEAN" panel on the right side of the page.
 Connect a wallet to see the balance of OCEAN tokens update above the OCEAN Amount form field.
 Select a lock end date to see the Lock Multiplier and Receive veOcean fields update.